AdityaVishalTiwari/Satellite_Image_Segmentation/README.md

 # Satellite Image Segmentation
+Hugging Face App link: https://huggingface.co/spaces/AdityaOnFire/Satellite_Image_Segmentation

+"Upload a satellite image of your chosen location to the provided Hugging Face link, and it will generate a segmented (masked) image for you."
-Hugging Face App link: https://huggingface.co/spaces/AdityaOnFire/Satellite_Image_Segmentation The primary goal is to accurately classify different regions in satellite images into various classes such as buildings, roads, vegetation, water bodies, etc.
+The primary goal is to accurately classify different regions in satellite images into various classes such as buildings, roads, vegetation, water bodies, etc.

 ## Table of Contents